How content systems design works

 Stage 2 · Content ecosystem mapping

-The four domain diagnostics are combined and weighted into one ecosystem view – the four domains standing in as proxies for organisational knowledge: Brand as identity, Marketing as commercial understanding, UX as execution knowledge, Utility as operational knowledge.
+The four domain diagnostics are combined and weighted into one ecosystem view – the four domains standing in as proxies for organisational knowledge: Brand as identity, Marketing as commercial understanding, UX as execution knowledge, Knowledge as operational knowledge.

 Brand